 Whilst certain tea, such as green tea is known to provide beneficial vitamins and minerals; standard black tea and coffee however are diuretics, resulting in water loss – and should therefore be minimised to reduce dehydration.
 Another option to enjoy tea includes incorporating herbal options.
 For example, Chamomile tea is known for its calming properties, whilst Mint and Ginger tea are excellent options for digestion.

 Like many vices, alcohol is considered a toxin by health professionals that should therefore be moderated effectively to maintain balance.
 This is due to the dehydrating effects of alcohol, combined with the stress it places on the body to filter alcohol via our livers.
 Considering healthier alternatives when consuming alcohol, and managing consumption, are simple ways to balance negative effects.
 For example, swapping beer for a glass of red wine with dinner, to maximise the intake of beneficial antioxidants.
+For more detailed information on alcohol’s effects, you can read the full info here.

 Mental Health Support